ZGZOO/scale-frontend/planning/planning.md

 ## Questions

 - A user have many days/weights/periods?
-- How about the other way around?
 - Many to many model?
+- NoSQL or SQL??
-- How can I just embed a calendar?
+- How can I embed a calendar?
 Google Calendar?